mclemmer7/Pico-Daylight/README.md

 The main program first sets up the ESP8266-01 module as an instantiated Python object, then connects to the local Wifi network given the username and password, and finally gets and returns the local time.<br>

-<b>Special Consideration: WiFi Captive Portal</b>
+<b>Special Consideration: WiFi Captive Portal: </b>
 Our primary workspace was located on-campus at Seattle Pacific University.
 Accordingly, we relied largely on campus WiFi which does not use traditional WPA-2 encryption as is found on many home and business networks.
 Instead, SPU relies on a captive portal which allows any user to join the network with a simple username and password but does not provide Internet connection until the user is authenticated via a login to an SPU webpage.
 Obviously the Pico is not a browser device so to account for this we followed <a href="https://wiki.spu.edu/display/HKB/Registering+Non-Browser+Devices+for+Network+Access">the instructions</a> of the CIS Helpdesk at SPU, which require opening a port for the device based on its MAC address.
+To do this, we connected the ESP8266-01 to CoolTerm and performed the following process:

+1. Configure settings<br>
+a.
+Ensure correct port is selected<br>
+b.
+Set Baudrate: 115200<br>
+c.
+Enable line mode via Settings > Terminal Options > Line Mode
+2. Ensure the ESP8266-01 is properly connected by sending `AT` via the terminal<br>
+a.
+A response of "OK" means it is working<br>
+b.
+Anything else means the module is not properly connected<br>
+3. Set station mode with `AT+CWMODE=1`
+4. Get MAC address with `AT+CIPSTAMAC?`
+5. <i>Optional: The WiFi can be connected directly via terminal using `AT+CWJAP=“SSID”,”Password”` (include quotes)</i>